dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 In addition there are also .NET web frameworks which don't require ASP.NET Core at all.
 Famous examples of standalone web frameworks are [WebSharper](https://websharper.com) or [Suave](https://suave.io).

 Last but not least ASP.NET Core can also be used completely on its own in a more bare metal approach.
-It is a very popular choice and something which the ASP.NET Core team is currently focused on and will probably evangelise in the future more.
+It is a very popular choice and something which the ASP.NET Core team is currently focused on and will probably evangelise more in the future.

 ## Where do I start?